JENKINS, DAVID CYRIL (1885-1978), musician

 Apart from the reciprocal derision, there followed rejections of his work for performance at the National Eisteddfod.
 In fact, while his views on Parry and the tradition to which he was central may have been unpalatable to some, they were rational and to a large extent accurate.
 On the other hand, it is difficult to deny that he carried a chip on his shoulder, and this is just one of the reasons why his correspondence and published writings reveal him to be a perpetually irritable, impatient man who felt let down by others.
 Oddly, his ambition to be recognised in Wales never left him.

+In 1916 Jenkins married Winifred Louise Freeman.
+It was a brief and unhappy marriage, but it produced two children: Derek and Diedre.
 A temporary US immigration visa issued in New York in April 1947 shows him to have been married to an Australian national.
-This was probably Pauline - the name Ouri, possibly a given name, is also attached to her - (1902-1989) whom he probably married around 1939 and who was the mother of his two children.
+This was probably Pauline - the name Ouri, possibly a given name, is also attached to her - (1902-1989) whom he probably married around 1939 and who was the mother of two further children.
 Various bouts of ill-health, including problems with his eyes, forced him into retirement by 1970.
 He left London and settled at 56 Wick Hall, Hove, Sussex, where he died on 15 March 1978.

 Author